Davi-Mota-Nogueira/react-fundamentals/README.md

 - next
 Then you takeout the part in index.html that uses babel and html tags not inside JavaScript functions, and thus transforming the file from html to js.

+## Server and Client Components (React --> Next.js)
+In recent Next.js, there are two **Enviroments**, the Client and Server.
+Between them there a **Network Boundary**, determining their space, capabilities and constraints.